UAISubmission746/HSVIRP/README.md

 # Results

-## Q1: Best results are in bold.
+## Q1: Extended Table 1.
+Best results are in bold.
 A - indicates that the algorithm did not converge in the time limit (900s).

 |      |     SARSOP $(\gamma = 0.95)$              |         SARSOP $(\gamma = 0.98)$               |          SARSOP $(\gamma = 0.99)$                                 |         SARSOP $(\gamma = 0.999)$             |          SARSOP $(\gamma = 0.99999)$        |  SARSOP $(\gamma = 1 - \epsilon)$      | Ours                |
 |---------|---------------------|----------------------|----------------------|---------------------|--------------------|--------------------|---------------------|